-13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Po Comm riod From to nission file number 001-36759 WALGREENS I BOOTS ALLIANCE, INC. (Exact name of of registrant as specified in its charter) Delaware 47-1758322 (State of incorporation) (I.R.S.
-Employer Identification No.) 108 Wilmot Road, Deerfield, Illinois 60015 (Address of principal executive offices) (Zip Code) Registrant's telephone Securities registered pursuant to Section 12(b) of the Act: number, including area code: (847) 315-2500 Title of each class Name of each exchange on which registered Common Stock (\$.01 Par Value) The NASDAQ Stock Market LLC 2.875% Notes due 2020 New York Stock Exchange 3.600% Notes due 2025 New York Stock Exchange 2.125% Notes due 2026 New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is Indicate by check mark if the registrant is not required to file report ts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 registrant was required to file such reports) and (2) has been subject to such filing onically every Interactive Data File required to be submitted pursuant to Rule 405 of months (or for such shorter period that the registrant was required to submit such files). o Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best atements incorporated by reference in Part III of the Form 10-K or any amendment to the filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an d filer," "accelerated filer," "smaller reporting company," and "emerging growth company" Large accelerated filer 🗷 Accelerated filer □ Non-accelerated filer \Box Smaller reporting company \Box Emerging growth company \Box If an emerging growth company, indicate by check mark if the regis revised financial accounting standards provided pursuant to Sectio Indicate by check mark whether the registrant is a shell company (a Boots Alliance, Inc. common stock held by non-affiliates (based upon the closing s of September 30, 2018, there were 949,164,514 shares of Walgreens Boots Alliance, Inc. DOCUMENTS INCORPORATED BY REFERENCE Portions of the definitive proxy statement for our Annual Meeting Part III of this Form 10-K as indicated herein. of Stockholders planned to be held on January 25, 2019 are incorporated by reference into
+ANNUAL REPORT ear ended August 31, 2018 □ TRANSITION REPO For the Transition Period 1 R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 From to to file number 001-36759 WA LGREENS BO OTS ALLIANCE, INC. D (Exact name of regi strant as specified in its charter) 47-1758322 incorporation) (I.R.S.
+Employer Identification No.) ' ad, Deerfield, Illinois (i.k.s.
+Employer identification No.) 60015 ripal executive offices) (Zip Code) Securities registered pursuant to Sec Registrant's telephone numb per, including area code: (847) 315-2500 Title o of each class Name of each exchange on which registered Common Sto ck (\$.01 Par Value) The NASDAQ Stock Market LLC 2.875% N Notes due 2020 New York Stock Exchange 3.600% N Notes due 2025 New York Stock Exchange 2.125% N Notes due 2026 New York Stock Exchange Securities registered pursuant to Sec etion 12(g) of the Act: None , as defined in Rule 405 of the Securities Act.
+Yes \blacksquare No \square • suant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗷 for such shorter period that the regist uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 rant was required to file such reports) and (2) has been subject to such filing ly every Interactive Data File required to be submitted pursuant to Rule 405 of hs (or for such shorter period that the registrant was required to submit such files).
+405 of Regulation S-K is not contained herein, and will not be contained, to the best nts incorporated by reference in Part III of the Form 10-K or any amendment to the definitions of "large accelerated filer an accelerated filer, a non-accelerated filer, a smaller reporting company or an ," "accelerated filer," "smaller reporting company," and "emerging growth company" Large accelerated filer 🗷 Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Emerging growth company □ revised financial accounting standar rds provided pursuant to Section 13(a has elected not to use the extended transition period for complying with any new or a) of the Exchange Act. □ ned in Rule 12b-2 of the Exchange Act).
+Yes □ No ■ Alliance, Inc. common stock held by non-affiliates (based upon the closing eptember 30, 2018, there were 949,164,514 shares of Walgreens Boots Alliance, Inc. DOCUMENTS INCO DRPORATED BY REFERENCE Portions of the definitive proxy state Part III of this Form 10-K as indicate ckholders planned to be held on January 25, 2019 are incorporated by reference into